LucHermitte/lh-vim-lib/doc/Project.md

  - different root directory for sources ;
  - different JSON compilation database ;

-To take advantage of this, when a plugin fetch an option that tunes its behaviour, it needs to fetch options with a finer granularity than global options, when available.
+To take advantage of this, when a plugin fetches an option that tunes its behaviour, it needs to fetch options with a finer granularity than global options, when available.